Jana-101/202242700-janaalkahlan-assignment1/README.md

 ---

 ## 🤖 AI Usage Summary
-AI tools were used to assist with understanding the assignment requirements, planning the project structure, and reviewing HTML, CSS, and JavaScript code.
+AI tools (ChatGPT and Claude) were used to support understanding the assignment requirements and reviewing the project structure and code.
-Detailed documentation of AI usage, benefits, challenges, and responsible use is provided in:

-docs/ai-usage-report.md
+Detailed information about AI usage is documented in docs/ai-usage-report.md.

 ---